Why Anne Brigman Photography is Now As Relevant as Ever

 Photographs Set in the Wilderness

-Born in Hawaii in 1869, where she developed a deep appreciation for the natural world, Anne Brigman moved to California at the age of 16, married a sea captain at 25, and built an artistic career by photographing herself and her friends in the nude in settings of spectacular natural beauty.
+Born in Hawaii in 1869, where she developed a deep appreciation for the natural world, Anne Brigman moved to California at the age of 16, married a sea captain at 25, and built an artistic career by taking her camera to the mountains and photographing herself and her friends in the nude in settings of spectacular natural beauty.

 Initially trained as a painter, she turned to photography in 1902.
 At the time, the photography epicenter was in Europe, extending to a dedicated but small group of practitioners on the Northeast coast of the United States.
-Within a few years, she was invited to join Alfred Stieglitz‘s Photo-Secession movement which aimed to elevate photography to a medium of individual expression equal to the traditional art forms of the time.
-Being elected a Fellow in 1906, she was the sole photographer west of the Mississippi to be so designated.
+Within a few years, she was invited to join Alfred Stieglitz‘s Photo Secession movement which aimed to elevate photography to a medium of individual expression equal to the traditional art forms of the time.
+Being elected a Fellow of the Photo Secession movement in 1906, she was the sole photographer west of the Mississippi to be so designated.
 Because of her distance from the other members in New York, this recognition is a significant indicator of her artistic status

 Characterized by a free-spirited nature, she challenged the customs of her Victorian upbringing and broke the rules of propriety for her time.
 Her shooting style and choice of subjects and models diverged from the ordinary.
 Returning to her love for nature, she began to stage her nudes in the wilderness of the Sierra Nevada, California.
 She once wrote: